 BITCOIN – FULL FAT OR SEMI-SKIMMED?
 Inflation is once again becoming the bogeyman of western economies, the Bitcoin price has nearly halved, interest rates are rising and markets are jumpy but where does that leave the everyday shopper?
 There’s no doubt that rising inflation is the one thing all governments are keen to avoid – […]

-Not so long ago Brazil even considered a move towards making Bitcoin legal tender, but in recent months the country has taken a more steady and thoughtful approach to bring crypto within the mainstream.
-New laws being put to vote to involve the creation of a – some would say long-awaited regulatory body to oversee the brokerage of ‘virtual currencies’ – in other words of cryptocurrencies.
-The move is an important step forward for Brazil, and part of a wider strategy to get on top of the country’s runaway infatuation with crypto by huge numbers of the population, predominately the poorer sections, and, of course, to curtail fraud, money-laundering and crypto-related crime.
+Not so long ago Brazil even considered a move towards making Bitcoin legal tender, but in recent months the country has taken a more steady and thoughtful approach to bringing crypto within the mainstream.
+New laws are being put to vote to involve the creation of a regulatory body to oversee the brokerage of ‘virtual currencies’.
+The move is an important step forward for Brazil, and part of a wider strategy to get on top of the country’s runaway infatuation with crypto by huge numbers of the population, predominately the poorer sections, and, of course, to curtail fraud, money-laundering, and crypto-related crime.

 Brazil, along with Mexico and Argentina, has a large population that has been only too keen to use crypto for ‘peer-to-peer’ transactions such as sending and receiving money in day-to-day transactions and exchanges.
 This way of conducting money transfers, albeit through the use of crypto, is often the only alternative open for people who do not have traditional – and unaffordable – bank accounts.
 This being the case, Bitcoin trading volumes in Brazil are one of the highest in the world – there are also a healthy number of Bitcoin nodes operating in the country too.